Archive for 2011

 What does your creativity hide behind?

 My creativity quietly began to assert itself this week.
 Several things happened to facilitate that, starting with the list from last Thursday’s post.
-Listing the possible stumbling blocks brought them to my attention, forced them out of the recesses of my mind where they lurked.
-Just admitting my fears took away a lot of their power.
-I knew they were there, but I need to be reminded from time to time.
+Listing the possible stumbling blocks brought them to my attention, forced them out of the recesses.

 Thursday, January 27, 2011